IT security audit: Types, checklist, and best practices

 What is an IT security audit?

-This helps you identify potential threats and vulnerabilities that could be exploited by hackers and cyber-criminals.
-It also ensures compliance with industry standards and regulations such as PCI DSS, GDPR, HIPAA, ISO 27001, and NIST.
+An IT security audit is a comprehensive, periodic evaluation of an organization’s information technology infrastructure, policies, processes, and controls.
+It helps identify potential threats and vulnerabilities that could be exploited by attackers while also supporting compliance with industry standards and regulations such as PCI DSS, , HIPAA, ISO 27001, and NIST.

 • Internal security policies and procedures

-• Physical Information Systems environment and configuration
+• Physical IT environment and system configurations

 • Network architecture and access controls